Authing/Authing/README.md

 1. Log in with mobile phone verification code;
 1. Six lines of code generates a web login form;

+### **Which industry standards does Authing use?**

+Once upon a time, when computers were standalone systems, all the authentication and user data lived in a single machine.
+Times have changed, and now you can use the same login information across multiple apps and sites.
+This has been achieved through widespread adoption of identity industry standards across the web.

+These are a set of open specifications and protocols that specify how to design an authentication and authorization system.
+They specify how you should manage identity, move personal data securely, and decide who can access applications and data.

+The identity industry standards that we use here in Authing are:

+- **OAuth 2**: an authorization standard that allows a user to grant limited access to their resources on one site, to another site, without having to expose their credentials.
+You use this standard every time you log in to a site using your Google account and you are asked if you agree with sharing your email address and your contacts list with that site.
+- **Open ID Connect**: an identity layer that sits on top of OAuth 2 and allows for easy verification of the user's identity, as well the ability to get basic profile information from the identity provider.
+- **JSON Web Tokens**: an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+- **Security Assertion Markup Language (SAML)**: an open-standard, XML-based data format that allows businesses to communicate user authentication and authorization information to partner companies and enterprise applications their employees may use.

+## Installation

 ## Quickstart

 ## Document

+Document of authing is Deployed on Gitbook:

+1. Mainland China users please visit: [docs.authing.cn](https://docs.authing.cn).
+1. Non mainland China users please visit: [learn.authing.cn](https://learn.authing.cn)

 ## Videos And Articles